VictorParraCant/greensock-animations/Readme.md

 | :- | :- |
 | Initial commit and first step | Setup GreenSock as a Module with Parcel.
 | Move box on event click | Animate and Center an Element to a Click Event with GreenSock.
-| Rotate box on event click| Rotate an Element Based on Previous Values with GreenSock.
+| Rotate box on event click | Rotate an Element Based on Previous Values with GreenSock.
+| Move box with timeline | Create Animation Steps with GreenSock's Timeline